robbyfrt/raspi/README.md

 # Raspberry Pi 5 Starter Pack

 This starter pack contains step-by-step guides and resources to help a non-coder set up four projects on a new Raspberry Pi 5.
-It's intended to be a gift you (Robby) will guide remotely.
+It's intended as a gift to Marcel, where Robby will guide remotely.

 ## Included projects: